 Once the Application is filed, the appropriate notice requirements must be satisfied.
 For example, the proposed ward must be personally served with a copy of the Application.
-This is usually done by the County Constable.
+This is usually done by a sheriff or process server.
 The Applicant must also send a copy of the Application to the members of the proposed ward’s immediate family (spouse, children, parents, and siblings), unless they waive service.
 Finally, if the proposed ward lives in an facility, the administrator must also receive a copy of the Application by certified mail.

 Step 6.
 Assign a Court Investigator to visit the proposed ward and file a Court Investigator Report

 Whenever an Application for Guardianship is filed, a Court Investigator must investigate the circumstances alleged in the Application to determine whether an alternative that is less restrictive than Guardianship might be appropriate.
 The Court Investigator will visit the proposed ward at his or her home and interview the Applicant.
 Upon completing the investigation, the Court Investigator will file a report of his or her findings with the court.

 Step 7.
 Appoint an attorney ad litem to represent the interests of the proposed ward

 Once the probate court receives the court investigator's report, the court will appoint an attorney ad litem to represent the interests of the proposed ward.
 The attorney ad litem will meet with the proposed ward and attempt to inform the proposed ward about the Application for Guardianship and advise the proposed ward of his or her legal options.
 The attorney ad litem will also ask to examine the proposed ward's medical records.
 After meeting with the proposed ward, the attorney ad litem will usually file an Answer that generally denies the allegations in the Application for Guardianship and asks that the Applicant prove his or her case to the court.